JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 GETSTATIC kotlin/Unit.INSTANCE
 ARETURN
 ```
 as one sees, `Unit` is `POP`ed, and then is pushed to the stack and returned.
-We unfortunately, cannot just remove
+Unfortunately, we cannot just remove
 `POP; GETSTATIC kotlin/Unit.INSTANCE`: if we replace `returnsUnit` with `returnsInt`, the bytecode is the same.
 Since inside
-`CoroutineTransformerMethodVisitor` we do not have information about return types of suspending calls,
+`CoroutineTransformerMethodVisitor` we do not have information about return types of suspending calls, we see all of them as just `Any?`, we
-we see all of them as just `Any?`, we need to mark calls to functions, returning Unit, with a marker.
-The marker is similar to suspend
+need to mark calls to functions, returning Unit, with a marker.
+The marker is similar to suspend markers, but with a different argument:
-markers, but with a different argument: `ICONST_2`.
-So, full bytecode for `tailCall3` function becomes
+`ICONST_2`.
+So, full bytecode for the `tailCall3` function becomes
 ```text
 INVOKESTATIC InlineMarker.beforeInlineCall
 ALOAD 1 // continuation